-- Red Hat Enterprise Linux Server 5 distribution all clusters - Bull BAS5 for Xeon distribution all clusters - Bull HPC Toolkit monitoring tools all clusters - Bull XIB software for clusters which use InfiniBand interconnects - Bull XLustre software for clusters which use the Lustre Parallel file system
+- Bull XIB software for clusters which use InfiniBand interconnects. - Bull XLustre software for clusters which use the Lustre parallel file system. - Bull HPC Toolkit monitoring tools all clusters.

-In addition there are two installation possibilities for the Compute Nodes.
+Two functional possibilities exist for the Compute Nodes.
 These are:

 - A Minimal Compute or COMPUTE Node, which includes minimal functionality and is quicker and easier to deploy. - An Extended Compute or COMPUTEX Node, which includes additional libraries and will take longer to deploy.
 These nodes are used for most ISV applications and for applications that require a graphical environment (X Windows).
 They are also installed if there is a need for Intel® Cluster Ready compliance.